-Success is highlighted during recitals and through achievement programs, such as our Musical Ladder system.
+Success is highlighted during recitals and through achievement programs, such as our Musicians Success Path trophy program.
 Be sure to communicate regularly with your teacher and listen in on the last five minutes of your child's lesson.
 One of the best things a child can do is incorporate practicing their instrument at home.
 If they are young or new to the instrument, their practice sessions may last five to ten minutes at first.
 As time goes on and the child improves, they may eventually practice for twenty of thirty minutes.
 Consider this: if your hobby is golf and you get busy for two weeks and can't play are you going to throw your golf clubs in the lake and target about it?
 Or are you going to resume when your schedule permits?
 Children deserve the same respect and level of patience that you would give yourself.

 2. Allow your child to participate in recitals every six months.